No1 Lounge Gatwick North Terminal Review

 The bar was a highlight.
 There was a wide choice of spirits, a couple of red and white wines, rosé, and prosecco.
 Champagne was available at an extra charge.
 Although cocktails were not listed on the menu, I asked for an Aperol Spritz and the bartender happily made one for me.

-The Wi-Fi connection at the No1 Traveller Lounge Gatwick North Terminal was fast and reliable, with numerous charging points conveniently available throughout the lounge.
+The Wi-Fi connection at the No1 Lounge was fast and reliable, with numerous charging points conveniently available throughout the lounge.
 Flight departure information was clearly displayed on multiple boards within the area, and a dedicated conference room was also available, although it was closed during my visit.

 To explore our ever growing list of airport lounge reviews, you can find them on our interactive map here.